cloudmesh-community/book/chapters/msg/mqtt.md

 #### Advanced Service install

-:warning: We recommend that thsi is only be done if you truly need a production system.
+:warning: We recommend that this is only be done if you truly need a production system.
 For our class you will not need this.

-You can integrate moasquto service on boot, while adding it via LaunchAgents.
+You can integrate mosquito service on boot, while adding it via LaunchAgents.
 This can be achieved by linking it as follows:

 	ln -sfv /usr/local/opt/mosquitto/*.plist ~/Library/LaunchAgents